abrierley0/mathematics/README.md

 _adam.brierley@cranfield.ac.uk_\
 _15th July 2025_

 Welcome.
 This a repository for refreshing my mathematics.
 In future it will include new mathematics and applied mathematics work.
 I will integrate mathematics with programming, and some physics.
+For this repository, I am interested in the mathematics-computer interface.

 * exponential.py - a python code for studying the nature of exponential functions
 * e.py - a python code for understanding the nature of _e_